By: Tavaga Research

 - The List Is Endless – While some of the brands are Chinese, everything from the manufacturing to sales is taking place in India.
 In addition, several home growth start-up companies have majority Chinese, but their predominant market remains India and they continue to employ most Indians in the workforce.
 Considering such developments, it’s very difficult to draw a line between Chinese goods and Indian goods.

 - India China Trade Partnership – India imports $65.1 bn from China, while exporting $16.6 bn to China.
-Raw material for key industries is sourced from China and an overnight reduction in dependence is not feasible.
-As from Chinese perspective, dependency on Indian imports is very low and any counter action would have limited impact, in our opinion.
+The raw material for key industries is sourced from China and an overnight reduction in dependence is not feasible.
+As from the Chinese perspective, dependency on Indian imports is very low and any counteraction would have limited impact, in our opinion.